metal3-io/metal3-io.github.io/try-it.md

 `test1-workers-bx4wp` `Metal3Machine` object.

 You should be able to ssh into your host once provisioning is completed.
-The default username for both CentOS & Ubuntu image is `metal3`.
+The default username for both CentOS & Ubuntu images is `metal3`.
-For the IP address, you can either use API endpoint IP of the target cluster which is - `192.168.111.249` by default or use predictable IP address of the first master node - `192.168.111.100`.
+For the IP address, you can either use the API endpoint IP of the target cluster which is - `192.168.111.249` by default or use the predictable IP address of the first master node - `192.168.111.100`.

 ```console